brianegan/flutter_redux/README.md

           // use the Store to build a callback that with dispatch an Increment
           // Action.
           //
-          // Then, we'll use this callback to the button's `onPressed` handler.
+          // Then, we'll pass this callback to the button's `onPressed` handler.
           floatingActionButton: new StoreConnector<int, VoidCallback>(
             converter: (store) {
               // Return a `VoidCallback`, which is a fancy name for a function
               // with no parameters.
-              return () => store.dispatch(Actions.Increment);
+It only dispatches an Increment action. return () => store.dispatch(Actions.Increment);
             },
             builder: (context, callback) => new FloatingActionButton(
-                  // Attach the onIncrementPressed VoidCallback
+                  // Attach the `callback` to the `onPressed` attribute
                   onPressed: callback,
                   tooltip: 'Increment',
                   child: new Icon(Icons.add),